-We also consider a few settings that help us establish an upper bound on the performance of any solution: \begin{enumerate} \item First, we define \idealTests{} where the tests presented to the user only consist of the hidden tests from $T_p$. \item Second, we define \idealRanking{}, where the set of tests generated in $U$ are ordered such that they result in the maximum number of incorrect code solutions to be pruned away.
-Since this knowledge requires knowing the (hidden) reference solution, it is not a realizable solution in practice.
-However, it helps determine the best ranking within a set of tests. \end{enumerate}
+We also consider a few settings that help us establish an upper bound on the performance of any solution: \begin{enumerate} \item First, we define \idealTests{} where the tests presented to the user only consist of the hidden tests from $T_p$, ranked using the \idealRanking{}.
+This configuration defines an upper bound for our metrics. \item Second, we consider \idealRanking{}, where the set of tests generated in $U$ are ranked in the ideal manner described in Section~\ref{sec:technique:testranking}.

+Although unrealizable, it helps determine the optimal ranking within a set of generated tests. \end{enumerate}